YnotY2/time_slot_booking_dashboard_telegram_bot/README.md

 The `delete_user_entered_access_pin_db` function is designed to efficiently clear the PIN associated with a user.
 It performs a simple delete operation, ensuring that any existing PIN for the specified `user_id` is removed from the database.
 Proper error handling and resource management are implemented to maintain reliability and efficiency.

+## CallbackQuery Handlers
+The callback query handlers are the core components of our Telegram Bot, we define all the main logic within these function.
+They decide what happens when a button is clicked and callback data is generated.

+### CallbackQuery Handlers Defined

 ## Conclusion